bernie-skipole/indipyclient/docs/source/usage/concept.rst

 If devicename and vectorname are both specified, the command applies to that particular vector.

-Therefore if fine control of which devices and vectors can receive BLOBs from the server, then the send_enableBLOB method can be used.
+So by leaving enableBLOBdefault as "Never", and using the above method to send an "Also" for a particular device, you can limit BLOBs sent by the server to just that device.

-A further facility is available, if the client attribute BLOBfolder is set to a directory, the client will automatically enable BLOB's (by sending Also), and will save any received BLOBs to a file within the given directory.
+A further facility is available, which has precedence over the above options, if the client attribute BLOBfolder is set to a directory, the client will automatically enable all BLOB's (by sending Also), and will save any received BLOBs to a file within the given directory.

 If BLOBfolder is subsequently set to None, the client will send the enableBLOBdefault attribute, which is typically "Never", turning off BLOBs.

+So if writing your own client, simply setting ipclient.BLOBfolder to a directory path will enable BLOBs and save incoming BLOBs to the directory, and you can ignore the incoming setBLOBVector event.

 Asynchronous operation